cosmos/cosmos-sdk/examples/examples.md

 ## Accounts and Transactions

-For a better understanding of how to further use the tools, it helps to understand the underlying data structures.
+For a better understanding of how to further use the tools, it helps to understand the underlying data structures, so lets look at accounts and transactions.

 ### Accounts